AsadiAhmad/Kong-API-Gateway/README.md

 ### Step4-1: Adding your service in Kong
  type ```bash http://yourip:8002/``` into your browser's address bar and hit enter, you will see the Kong Manager OSS on your browser.
- click on Gateway Services on the menu. add your service information and hit save buttom.
+ click on Gateway Services on the menu. add your service information and hit save button.

  #### image of creating service should be added